Sarah Stein: Early life

-Collectors in Paris
+Paris

 Sarah and her husband lived mostly in and out of Paris.
 "The couple was ... educated, and up-to-date.
 They collected art and tried to keep abreast of the latest trends in education, health, and philosophy."

 Sarah and Michael lived in conventional bourgeois comfort as they accumulated paintings and other objects with as much enthusiasm as Leo and Gertrude Stein.
 The couple concentrated almost exclusively on the work of Henri Matisse, beginning with their first purchase (with Leo and Gertrude) of Woman with a Hat at the Salon d'Automne in 1905.
 Sarah next bought Matisse's La Raie verte (The Green Line) (1905), another of the misunderstood masterpieces from the mythical Salle des Fauves.
 She was one of Matisse's staunchest friends and supporters from 1905 until she and her husband left Paris in the 1930s.
 In 1906, on a visit to the U.S. after the San Francisco earthquake, Sarah and her husband brought Matisse's work to America, and later took occasional commissions to secure other examples of his works for American collectors.
 In 1907, Matisse included the Steins' son Allan in his 1907 painting Boy With a Butterfly Net.

-In 1908, with a little financial help of Michael, Sarah persuaded Matisse to open a school of painting.
+In 1908, with financial support from Michael, Sarah persuaded Matisse to open a school of painting.
 Matisse converted his studio at an old convent building on the rue de Sèvres into a school in which he could instruct a chosen few.
 At a time when Matisse was in considerable economic distress, Sarah made him her hero, and many of her evenings at home with guests became opportunities for her to defend the work of this man who, she was convinced, was a great master.
 Sarah took informal instruction from Matisse.
 In her notes for the class, the most detailed record of what went on that has survived, Matisse sounded humanistic rather than radical.
 He stressed the value of working from the antique, and condemned any modern neglect of spiritual values.